Vinesh0299/Caramelit_Backend/README.md

 In short, we don't need to know database query language at all.
 We can simply define models as class in models.py file in each app and use those classes and their predefined functions to work in database.
 The database queries will be handled by Django for us.<br />
 To Change the type of database we simply need to go to setting.py file under djangoApp directory and change the value of 'DATABASES' variable.<br />
 Using this we can simply change the database without changing any of the code in our django app.<br />

+## Important Details
+This app is still in development and need a few more modifications here and there to make it ready for deployment.<br />